defuse/airgap/README.md

 [3]: We've already assumed the adversary can't receive these signals even if
      AirGap did have these things, but having this requirement makes that assumption much easier to satisfy in practice.

+[4]: Note that this can, and should, be more than one device.
+There should
+     always be at least two independent sources of entropy.
+Not only because it prevents one's backdoor from being exploitable (if only one of the two are backdoored), but it reduces the chance of accidental failure.
+A webcam can be used as a secondary randomness source.
+Just pipe the video stream into /dev/random.